leyhline/Lagrange/_posts/2018-03-23-clean-code.md

 ### Step 1: Removing redundant comments

-Okay, right at the beginning it a *TODO* comment recommending renaming the class.
+Okay, right at the beginning is a *TODO* comment recommending renaming the class.
 At first, I wanted to use this only for the player but at the end all ground-moving units used this class (and we only had ground-moving units.)

 First, let's rename the class to **GroundMovement**.
-Furthermore, the books recommends being *very* sparing with comments and docstrings.
+Furthermore, the book recommends being *very* sparing with comments and docstrings.
 The rationale is, that often one forgets to update comments on changes.
 It's better to *Explain Yourself in Code*.
 So let's try removing the comments and take a look if it's still readable.

 <button onclick="toggleCode(2)" class="toggle">Show Code</button>